 The amount your ex-spouse receives is known as a ‘pension credit’.
 If you have a pot with The People’s Pension, depending on what your ex-spouse decides, we can either set up a pension pot with The People’s Pension which will belong to your ex-spouse in his/her own right, or the pension credit can be transferred externally to another provider.

-- confirmation of your ex-spouse’s full name and names of which he/she has previously been known
+- confirmation of your ex-spouse’s full name and names of which they have previously been known

 - copy of the decree absolute

-- his/her current driving licence, or current passport
+- their current driving licence, or current passport

-- proof of his/her current address (such as a gas or electricity bill)
+- proof of their current address (such as a gas or electricity bill)

 - your ex-spouse’s National Insurance number.